BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 The problem I aim to address is the lack of accessibility to visual content for visually impaired.
 I wanted to create a generative voice narration tool that would describe to the listener the situation happening on the screen.

+Main difficulties that can be faced:

+- various content of input movies (many objects of different colors, background types, characters, behaviour, etc.)
+- catching information of nuances and gestures
+- plot understanding (not only single scene)
+- understanding beginning and ending of the scene

 ## Solution

+Considering main difficulties mentioned in previous section it seems that Machine Learning **Transformers** models may be a quite good approach to face the problem.
+Transformers have developed very well over the last couple of years.
+Many researchers have put their effort into developing **state-of-the-art** solutions that pushed transformer's capabilities even further.
+For example GPT-4o model that has been released lately is achieving outstanding results.
+Therefore, considering the use of Transformers seems like reasonable approach.
+Additionally, there are multiple open-source transformer models for images and several for videos over the internet which are easy to use (after meeting hardware requirements).

+> TODO: work on this description

 I built an AI-driven video narration system tailored specifically for visually impaired.
 Unlike existing solutions, which often rely on pre-recorded audio descriptions, my system utilizes technologies such as open-source Large Language Models (LLMs) for scene interpretation and Python libraries for video and audio processing.